-The sub-menu here allows you to enable/disable the FlexiCharger (see page 5 - 9).
+The sub-menu here allows you to enable/disable VT-d, FlexiCharger (see page 5 - 9) and SW Guard Extensions.

 UEFI Boot

 When UEFI Boot is enabled, then the prompts to press F2 or F7 will not appear.
 However you can still press F2 to enter the setup, or F7 to choose the preferred boot device, if you press the key immediately the system boots up.